mienaikoe/ziyu/Chapters/Chapter2.md

   He was still catching his breath, “We - we need to find a way to get it to her as soon as possible.”

-  “Slow down for me, Wes.
+  “Slow down for me.
 What’s this about?”

   “It's about Ara.“